luiscaceres2003/Sales_Data_Analysis_2025/README.md

 - Which product categories hold the highest appeal among customers?

 We can use some of the following data visuals to help answer these questions:
-- Bar/Pie Chart: Display sales grouped by age groups or genders.
+- Bar Chart: Display sales grouped by age groups or genders.
 - Line Chart: Give insight into monthly sales trends.
 - Heatmap: Display sales by day, week, or month.
 - Treemap: Exhibit category sales distribution.